Teenage Mutant Ninja Turtles in film: Future

-Possible live-action reboot
+Second live-action reboot

-In June 2018, it was reported that Paramount Pictures will once again reboot the live-action series with Fuller and Form returning to produce the film and Andrew Dodge writing the script.
-Fuller and Form announced while at the 24th Critics' Choice Awards that production on the reboot is set to start in 2019, but in July, TMNT co-creator Kevin Eastman revealed that the film is still in development and believed that Paramount took the reactions to the 2014 and 2016 films "to heart", and that "its going to be a next-level type of stuff".
-In August 2021, Colin Jost and Casey Jost were announced to be doing a rewrite of the script.
-In November 2025, Neal H. Moritz of Original Film joined the film.
+Paramount Pictures has been planning another live-action reboot of the series since 2018.
+Colin Jost and Casey Jost were attached as writers of the script, while the producer Neal H. Moritz of Original Film joined the film.
+The film is scheduled to be released on November 17, 2028.

 Canceled projects

 Roger Corman film

-In the mid-1980s, creators Kevin Eastman and Peter Laird were pitched a concept of a live-action film adaptation by Roger Corman for his studio New World Pictures.
+In the mid-1980s, Kevin Eastman and Peter Laird pitched a concept of a live-action film adaptation by Roger Corman for his studio New World Pictures.
 The film was to have starred Sam Kinison, Gallagher, Bobcat Goldthwait and Billy Crystal in makeup as the turtles.

-Untitled Teenage Mutant Ninja Turtles IV sequel
+Untitled Teenage Mutant Ninja Turtles III sequel

 Kevin Eastman was working on a fourth Teenage Mutant Ninja Turtles film between 1995 and 1997 titled TMNT 4: The Next Mutation or TMNT 4: The Foot Walks Again.
 In 2012, Heritage Auctions published concept arts showing a fifth turtle named Kirby, but also featured are Fang, Shredder, Spyder, Nano Spyder, Super Shredder, Casey, Talbot, Lawson, Bugman and "Evil April".
 Peter Laird showed some concept art of the Turtles and Splinter on his blog.
 The main concept behind the film would have the turtles undergo a second mutation due to the mutagen in the heroes' bloodstream beginning to change with age and giving them new abilities and new problems.
 Also, the film would revolve around the return of the Shredder and proceeded to rebuild the Foot empire.

 TMNT sequels

 In 2007 Kevin Munroe stated that he would like to direct a possible sequel to TMNT, possibly involving the return of the Shredder.
 Munroe planned a trilogy.
-TMNT 2 would have loosely adapted the Turtles’ 13-part comic book saga "City At War".
+TMNT 2 would have loosely adapted the Turtles' 13-part comic book saga "City At War".
 Michelangelo would have felt rejected and joined the Foot Clan, while the Turtles would have traveled to Japan and would have crossed paths with Karai and Shredder.
-TMNT 3 would have featured the Triceratons as well as the Technodrome’s arrival from Dimension X. Munroe wanted Michael Clarke Duncan to voice the Triceraton's leader, Commander Mozar.
-In an interview, Peter Laird stated he was interested in the idea of having the next film be a live-action and CGI hybrid film, with the Turtles rendered in CGI and Sarah Michelle Gellar and Chris Evans reprising their TMNT roles in live-action.
+TMNT 3 would have featured the Triceratons as well as the Technodrome's arrival from Dimension X. Munroe wanted Michael Clarke Duncan to voice the Triceraton's leader, Commander Mozar.
+In an interview, Peter Laird stated that he was interested in the idea of the next film being a hybrid of live-action and CGI, with the Turtles rendered in CGI and Sarah Michelle Gellar and Chris Evans reprising their TMNT roles in live-action.